polterguy/hyper-core/README.md

 ```

 The above URL would fetch only items containing both the text _"john"_ in its firstname, and the value of _"hansen"_
 in its surname.
+More complex queries, such as join operations, and richer SQL queries, can be constructed using
+the extensibility features of the MySQL module.
+Which we will have a look at later.

 ### Insert operation

 The `insert` operation is arguably simpler than the `select` operation, since it doesn't require as many arguments.
 It requires
-you to use a `PUT` HTTP request though, and expects each column to be declared as a value/key pair in your body's request.
+you to use a `PUT` HTTP request, and expects each column to be declared as a value/key pair in your body's request.
 For instance, assuming you're in JavaScript land for instance, you could insert a column into your database with
 the following code.